RECREATIONAL SOCCER- FAQ

 What is included in the SCAA recreational soccer program?

 Every player in our program has at least 1 night of activities, either team practices or skills training depending on the age group.
-The games are usually played on weekends, U9 and above may have a weeknight game.
-U7 co-ed play all games on Saturdays at Steele Creek while the U9 and older groups play half their games at Steele Creek and half at nearby fields.
-The soccer fees include the training, full uniforms (jerseys, shorts, socks), referee fees and NCYSA registration.
+The games are usually played on weekends, 9U and above may have a weeknight game.
+7U co-ed play all games on Saturdays at Steele Creek while the 9U and older groups play half their games at Steele Creek and half at nearby fields.
+The soccer fees include uniforms, referee fees and NCYSA registration.

 When are practices and training?

 Practices and training are on weeknights after 5:00.
 The nights/times of practices are set by the volunteer coaches, once the teams are formed.
-The Rush skills training schedule is set up by the trainers, once registrations is completed.
 We will try to honor practice night requests but the schedule will be determined by the volunteer coaches and age groups.

 What does the player need to play soccer?

-Each player needs cleats, shin guards and a ball.
-The player should bring the ball to every practice.
+Each player needs cleats, shin guards and water.
+If possible, the player should bring a ball to every practice.

 When does the season start and how long does it go?

 The Spring season starts in March and the Fall season starts in September.
 The exact dates are determined each year as holiday and school calendars are taken into consideration.
 The entire season will last between 8-10 weeks with Spring ending before school is out for summer and the Fall ending before Thanksgiving.